 Unanimously 44 countries are considered European countries.
 Opinions about a number of others differ.

-How many countries in Europe, based on geographical indicators?
+How many countries in Europe

 The confusion here comes from the fact that in the understanding of a significant part of people the words” continent “,” mainland “and” part of the world “are synonymous.
 But if you follow not a purely narrow-minded, but a scientific approach to the interpretation of these terms, then there is a significant difference.
 The continent and the mainland are geological and geographical concepts, while part of the world has historical and cultural semantics.
 Therefore, Europe and Asia, forming a single continental space, have a somewhat conventional border that runs along land.
 This explains the presence of states that are located simultaneously in two parts of the world.